Collin awoke to Jake’s voice. “Collin! Michael’s relatives have come, and they brought Butler.”

 Collin sat up abruptly.
 “I’ll meet you in the barn.”

-In the barn loft Collin listened intently to Quinn’s detailed account while Jake patrolled the village, claiming that he could not be lax in his duty even for this.
+In the barn loft Collin listened intently to Quinn’s detailed account while Jake patrolled the village, claiming that he could not be lax on his duty even for this.

-When Jake returned, Collin said, “Take Cee and most of my tech up to that cave.”
+Collin made several decisions by the time Jake returned.
+“Take Cee and most of my tech up to that cave.”
 Jake had found a cave in the foothills of the mountain which was only a half hour flight for him.
 He’d brought down several pieces of medical equipment which Collin kept in Geoff’s room while he taught Quinn, Michael, and Geoff how to use it.
 Someday they may be able to use such things openly, but if not, the people of Hope wouldn’t know the difference, even as they benefitted.
-“If we need to, we’ll take it all to the lab, but I want those medical supplies close in case someone is hurt.
-But the people are probably safe.
-It’s you I’m worried about, Jake.
-Maybe you should hide with Cee until they leave.”
+“If we need to, we’ll take it all to the lab, but I want those medical supplies close in case someone is hurt.”
+The two hour trip to the lab with a severely injured patient was not a pleasant option.

 “Then we must watch what we say.”